elixir-inspector/ua_inspector/README.md

 This process is handled in the background, so for some time the old data will be used for lookups.

+If you need to check if the database is still empty or (at least partially!) loaded, you can use `UAInspector.ready?/0`.
+Please be aware that this method checks the current state and not what will happen after a (potentially running) reload is finished.

 ### Convenience Methods

 To perform only a quick check if a user agents belongs to a bot: